The Power of Judgement and Change

 - I will never fix you.
 It is not my job and I do not have it within my ability to do it.
 I will never fix my husband or my children or my brothers or my dad or my father-in-law . . . and I am not supposed to fix them.
 I am supposed to love THEM and work on my own hurts, habits, and hangups.

-– It takes acceptance.
+- It takes acceptance.
 The person pointing over there usually is working to detract from his or her own struggles.
-Until I admit that I have the problem (and that I am the problem) I will tend to lean towards judgement.
+Until I admit that I have the problem (and that I am the problem) I will tend to lean towards judgment.

 We all make bad choices at times.
 All choices lead to circumstances that can never be altered because they are all in the past.
-Some choices may seem worse on the surface, but any time I am choosing to do something other than what I am designed to do then I am causing an issue – either in my life or in the lives of those I encounter.
+Some choices may seem worse on the surface, but anytime I am choosing to do something other than what I am designed to do then I am causing an issue – either in my life or in the lives of those I encounter.

 I must recognize that I am the problem.
 I must choose to address the issues in my life.
 And when I am “all in” with God and focused on my walk with Him then maybe I will be in a position to help you with your speck.